 The toolkit’s design process has followed a service design approach, utilizing methods such as surveys, interviews, co-creation workshops, and pilot projects.
 This methodology has helped uncover valuable insights, enabling the development of practical solutions that promote climate awareness and encourage energy-saving behaviors through creative and artistic means.

-The goal of the project was is to provide a digital open-access toolkit that offers not only concrete tools, but also a flexible framework for planning and implementing arts- and creativity-based climate projects.
-The toolkit serves as a resource for those looking to collaborate effectively and make climate action tangible and engaging in their communities.
+The goal of the project was to provide a digital toolkit offering a flexible framework for arts- and creativity-based climate initiatives, aimed at fostering behavioural change in community energy consumption.
+More broadly, the toolkit serves as a resource for those seeking to collaborate effectively on climate action, helping to make such initiatives tangible and engaging for communities.